If you are reading this then you must be considering adding an Australian shepherd

 Australian Shepherd – The Breed

-Your dog’s puppyhood is probably the most important time of their life where they learn and develop their unique personalities.
+Your dog’s puppyhood is probably the most important time of its life when they learn and develop its unique personality.
 But, this time is short-lived and before getting an Australian shepherd puppy you should know what your dog will be like as an adult to see if this is truly the breed for you.

 Australian shepherds own this Australian name but are not an Australian breed.
 They are descendants of The Pyrenean shepherd, a herding dog, who was raised by the Basques in the Pyrenes Mountains.

 The Basques, along with their dogs, sailed to Australia looking for herding work.
 And while there, these shepherds were bred with collies and border collies from England.